JJWallis/practical-questions/README.md

 ### Comment List Task

 Here I was challenged with recreating classic todo list logic by implementing a list of comments that would be generated each time the user would click a button upon typing a value into a text input.
-As well as creating a controlled component for the input, I stored all the comments as an array of strings inside some local state
+As well as creating a controlled component for the input, I stored all the comments as an array of strings inside some local state and mapped over that array to produce a list item for each string present.

 ### Useful resources